maxkapur/maxkapur.github.io/_posts/2050-12-29-interesting-submodular.markdown

 $$f(X)$$ for now.

 This interpretation is admittedly a bit narrow.
-The versatility of $$f(X)$$ as a functional form will start to show itself when we start taking conic combinations&mdash;see the examples below.
+The versatility of $$f(X)$$ as a functional form will begin to show itself when we start taking conic combinations&mdash;see the examples below.

 # Monotonicity and submodularity proof